jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 Creates a function that caches the result of `callback`, indexed by `bufnr`.
-On the first run of the created function, null-ls will call `callback` with a `params` object containing information about the buffer's state and cache its output using `bufnr` as a key.
+On the first run of the created function, null-ls will call `callback` with a `params` table.
 On the next run, it will directly return the cached value without calling `callback` again.

 This is useful when the return value of `callback` is not expected to change over the lifetime of the buffer, which works well for `cwd` and